Coeur d'Alene people: 20th century to present

 Due to extensive mining and smelting operations in the Panhandle during the 19th and 20th centuries, there was hazardous waste in water discharges and pollution in air emissions.
 The mining industry "left several thousand acres of land and tributaries, connected to the Coeur d'Alene Basin, contaminated with heavy metals."
 These mining operations have contributed "an estimated 100 million tons of mine waste to the river system."

 In the early 21st century, the federally recognized Tribe has approximately 2,000 enrolled citizens.
 The Tribe manages the sovereign Coeur d'Alene Reservation, which includes the lower third of Lake Coeur d'Alene and the Saint Joe River, and their submerged lands.

 In 1935, Ignace Garry was one of a group of chiefs who managed the tribe.
 In 1949 he was selected as the last traditional chief of the Coeur d'Alene; he served until his death in 1965.
 During this period the tribe worked to restore its government under the Indian Reorganization Act of 1934.
 It gained approval of a written constitution in 1949 and elected representatives to the Tribal Council.
 In the 1950s, the tribe was one of several that came under termination pressure by the United States Congress.

+Map of the Coeur d'Alene tribal territory and neighboring tribes in Idaho.

 Within Idaho, in the late 20th century the Coeur d'Alene organized with the four other federally recognized tribes in the state to form the Five Tribes Council, including the Kootenai Tribe of Idaho, Nez Perce, Shoshone-Bannock, and Shoshone-Paiute.